-During the shutdown in 2012, Accelerator Division continued its program to phase out the use of PCBs, when opportunities arise.
-Several small PCB capacitors were removed from Linac quadrupole power supplies and Booster modulators and were replaced with non-PCB capacitors.
-This reduced the PCB inventory by 784 pounds.
-Further reductions are planned for the future.
+In 2014, the Accelerator Division continued its program to phase out the use of PCBs, when opportunities occurred.
+This involved removing the remaining PCB capacitors from Linac quadrupole power supplies, and replacing them with non-PCB capacitors.
+Additional PCB capacitors were removed from power supplies that were located in PS5 service building.
+All capacitors were disposed of properly.
+This has reduced the PCB inventory by 792 pounds.
+Further reductions are being planned.